pulumi/docs/content/blog/pulumi-insights-2/index.md

 ## Auto Remediation

-Insights 2.0 provides you the tools needed to understand your infrastructure and find the insights needed to enable you to define the strategic projects that move your infrastructure forward.
-However, in addition to these tools for finding the insights, Pulumi Cloud also gives you the context and tools needed to remediate the issues.
+Insights 2.0 provides you the tools needed to understand your infrastructure and uncover issues to ensure you can maintain a secure and efficient cloud platform.
+In addition to these tools, Pulumi Cloud will also give you the context and tools needed to remediate the issues.

 When a policy violation occurs for a given resource and that policy is an ([Auto Remediation](https://www.pulumi.com/blog/remediation-policies/)) policy, a ‘Remediate’ button will be displayed in the Resource Details page.
-When selected, the Remediate button will run the remediation and show a diff of the infrastructure changes that will be applied in order to remediate a targeted insight.
-If approved, Pulumi Cloud will apply the specified changes to your infrastructure using the associated Pulumi Providers.
+When selected, the Remediate button will run the remediation and show a diff of the infrastructure changes that will be applied in order to remediate targeted insight.
+If approved, Pulumi Cloud will apply the changes defined by the diff to your infrastructure using the associated Pulumi Providers.

 Any change made through the Remediation flow will be tracked and auditable using the Pulumi Audit tools to give you confidence and tracking of the changes made to your infrastructure.
 In addition, this Remediation flow will provide a warning if the Resource is IaC managed as this change would cause drift with the underlying IaC code.
 For IaC managed resources it is recommended that you use the new Goto Definition feature to jump to the IaC code for the resource to apply the necessary remediation in the code.